XuehaiPan/Dev-Setup/README.md

 - `SET_MIRRORS` (default `true`) : set source of package managers to the open source mirrors at [TUNA (China)](https://mirrors.tuna.tsinghua.edu.cn) to speed up downloading. (see [Packages](#packages) for more details).

-**Note**: If you are using **WSL on Windows**, you need to run [Windows Terminal](https://github.com/Microsoft/Terminal) as **administrator** to get the permissions to unpack fonts to `C:\Windows\Fonts`.
+**Note**: If you are using **WSL on Windows**, you need to run [Windows Terminal](https://github.com/Microsoft/Terminal) as **administrator** to get the permissions to copy fonts to `C:\Windows\Fonts`.
 Otherwise, the fonts will not be installed successfully on Windows.
 You can download them from [nerdfonts.com](https://www.nerdfonts.com) and install them manually.
+See section [Font Settings](#font-settings) for more details.

-After running the script, all the old configuration files involved will be backed up to the folder `$HOME/.dotfiles/backups/$DATETIME`, and a symbolic link `$HOME/.dotfiles/backups/latest` links to the latest one.
+After running the script, all the old configuration files involved will be backed up to the folder `$HOME/.dotfiles/backups/<DATETIME>`, and a symbolic link `$HOME/.dotfiles/backups/latest` links to the latest one.
 You can compare the differences using:

   ```bash
   # Compare the differences